 This undertaking reflects wider efforts in Texas to recognize previously ignored or overlooked people, events, communities, and structures in Texas history.
 County historical commissions recently unveiled related state historical markers in Anderson County to memorialize the 1910 Slocum Massacre and in Karnes County to honor Gregorio Cortez.
+To date, the Undertold historical marker program has unveiled over 100 state historical markers.

 Check back for updates and announcements for upcoming historical marker unveilings.